krkn-chaos/cerberus/README.md

 Once installed you will see node-problem-detector pods in openshift-node-problem-detector namespace.
 Now enable openshift-node-problem-detector in the [config.yaml](https://github.com/openshift-scale/cerberus/blob/master/config/config.yaml).
 Cerberus just monitors `KernelDeadlock` condition provided by the node problem detector as it is system critical and can hinder node performance.

+#### Alerts
+Monitoring metrics and alerting on abnormal behavior is critical as they are the indicators for clusters health.
+When provided the prometheus url and bearer token in the config, Cerberus looks for KubeAPILatencyHigh alert at the end of each iteration and warns if 99th percentile latency for given requests to the kube-apiserver is above 1 second.
+It is the official SLI/SLO defined for Kubernetes.

+**NOTE**: The prometheus url and bearer token are automatically picked from the cluster if the distibution is OpenShift since it's the default metrics solution.
+In case of Kubernetes, they need to be provided in the config if prometheus is deployed.

 ### Use cases
 There can be number of use cases, here are some of them: